msmbaldwin/security-horizontal-copilot/output/secure-azure-container-apps.md

 - **Apply Azure Policy definitions**: Use built-in Azure Policy definitions to audit and enforce security configurations such as virtual network deployment, authentication requirements, and HTTPS enforcement.
 Policies help maintain consistent security posture across environments.
 See [Azure Policy built-in definitions for Azure Container Apps](/azure/container-apps/policy-reference).

-- **Enable Microsoft Defender for Cloud monitoring**: Use Defender for Cloud to provide security assessments, vulnerability scanning, and configuration recommendations for container apps and their dependencies.
-This provides continuous security posture monitoring and threat detection.
-See [Architecture best practices for Azure Container Apps](/azure/well-architected/service-guides/azure-container-apps).

 - **Implement resource tagging**: Apply consistent resource tags to Container Apps resources for cost management, security monitoring, compliance tracking, and governance.
 Use tags to identify data classification, owner information, and regulatory requirements.
 See [Azure security baseline for Azure Container Apps](/security/benchmark/azure/baselines/azure-container-apps-security-baseline).